Syria: 2 civilians killed in Israeli airstrike near Damascus

 Israel did not comment on the attack and rarely acknowledges such operations.
 But it has launched hundreds of strikes on targets inside government-controlled parts of Syria during its past decade of civil war.

+Israel relies on Russia for security coordination in Syria, where Russia has a strong military presence, forcing Israel’s prime minister search for middle ground between Russia and Ukraine.
+Israeli Prime Minister Naftali Bennett has also assumed the unlikely role of mediator between Russia and Ukraine.

+Monday’s attack was the first since Russia invaded Ukraine on Feb.
+24, sparking the current war.
+On that same day, three Syrian soldiers were killed in an Israeli attack near Damascus.

-Israel has acknowledged that it targets bases of Iran-allied militias, such as Lebanon’s Hezbollah, that fight on the side of Syrian President Bashar Assad’s forces.
+Israel says that its strikes inside Syria target bases of Iran-allied militias, such as Lebanon’s Hezbollah, that fight on the side of President Bashar Assad’s forces.

-The strike came two weeks after three Syrian soldiers were killed in an Israeli attack near Damascus.